 What is a Provider of Last Resort, or POLR?

-POLR service, or Provider of Last Resort, serves as a safety net for you when your preferred retail electric provider (REP) is unable to maintain service.
+POLR service, or Provider of Last Resort, is a safety net for you when your preferred retail electric provider (REP) cannot maintain service.

 Instead of utilities providing backup electric service to customers, the POLR structure requires competitive REPs to fill the service gap if any REP exits the market.

-This service is intended to be temporary and should be used only in exceptional circumstances, such as when a REP goes out of business.
+This temporary service should be used only in exceptional circumstances, such as when a REP goes out of business.

 The Public Utility Commission of Texas (PUC) appoints certified REPs to provide POLR service in each service region every two years.

 Large REPs must participate as POLRs, and smaller providers may volunteer.

 Find a low rate and switch energy providers instantly.